DanielMoscoso/100day_challenge/Readme.txt

 		-Updated 'To Do' list.
 		-The scores are now being kept.
 		-The paddles and the ball are now reset once a player loses a game.
+		-Fully functional game.
+I just have to do some housekeeping.
 ===============================================================================